 The University is unable to specifically restrict purchase of homes to specific types of people and this would be near impossible for the University to police and enforce, but the current designs include apartments as well as terraced, semi-detached and detached homes, which we hope will appeal to current and future Cambridge residents and families at a range of price points.
 The development is not being actively promoted for investment properties or buy to let purchasers and the University has selected residential developers who support this position.

 There will be early years provision at the University of Cambridge Primary School in due course.
 This provision is currently at the planning stage and will not open until at least 2019.
 The School are not presently holding a wait list for this facility.
 Please contact the School for further details.

 There will also be a nursery on the development site which will be located next to the Community Centre and the School.
 The operator for this nursery is currently being selected.
 We envisage that the nursery will open in 2018, although there is currently no specific date.
 Visit the University Childcare website for more information or send enquiries to the team via email: firstname.lastname@example.org

 The local centre of the North West Cambridge Development will have a supermarket and a small number of local shops (approximately eight) to support the new and existing community.

-These local shops will be opening in late 2017.
+These local shops will be opening in 2018

 Planning permission has been granted for commercial space for uses A1, A3 and A4.

-The University’s commercial agents, Bidwells, will be marketing the units in early 2017 – please contact James Lankfer in their retail team to register your interest for information when it is available.
+The University’s commercial agents, Bidwells, will be marketing the units – please contact James Lankfer in their retail team to register your interest for information when it is available.

 Payment is usually by 30th of the month following that in which a correctly rendered invoice is received, unless otherwise agreed.